vatnz-dev/sops/docs/terminal/wtma.md

 ## Paraparaumu Procedures

-When PP FIS on watch, any IFR departures shall be coordinated.
-As PP is only a FIS, WTMA shall issue to the clearance to PP FIS and they shall pass it onto the aircraft.
-And aircraft will be instructed to `Passing 2,500ft Contact Wellington 119.3` or `Ohakea 125.1` this shall be done during the inital clearance or during takeoff/becoming airborne.
+When PP FIS on watch, any IFR departures shall be co-ordinated.
+As PP is only a FIS, WTMA shall issue the clearance to PP FIS and they shall pass it onto the aircraft.
+And aircraft will be instructed to `Passing 2,500ft Contact Wellington 119.3` this shall be done during on vailidation of the clearance.

-For aircraft departing NZPP, they shall be issued an Uncontrolled IFR clearance.
-Depending on traffic levels outside controlled airspace, they can either be required to validate their clearance after a correct readback or on the taxi.
-This also depends on what WTMA has issued to PP FIS.

 When PP FIS offine WTMA shall issue that clearance as per a normal Uncontrolled IFR clearance